 Lacey hadn't got much sleep.
 She was thinking about waking up to Leo.
 She just wanted to be with him.
 There was no explanation, no logic to it.
 It simply was.

 As she crawled out of bed, she went to her mirror.
 She remembered looking at herself last night, and imaged of herself the day before flashed into her head.
 She was excited but also anxious to meet Leo for a second time.
 And now, she had, and her feelings were mixed.
 She really liked him.
 She did.
 But how could she be with someone who had lost such a big part of their life?
 She looked at herself now.
 She had smudges of black under her eyes; she had been too busy worrying the night before to have taken off her make-up.
-Her pyjamas weren't exactly flattering, and, as she wasn't wearing a bra, she didn't look particularly desirable.
+Her pyjamas weren't exactly flattering; they were far too big for her and she was sure they were for children; with a pattern of pink sheep on them.
 Sighing, she put on her dressing gown.
 At least that would hide her disappointing figure.
 She swiped a finger under both of her eyes and ran a hand through her hair.
 It was time to face him, and, although she should be sensitive at this time, she couldn't wipe the smile off of her face.

 As she crept into the living room, swarms of disappointment shook her.
 'I am truly sorry.
 The night was terrible, and it was entirely my fault.
 Thank your for your comfort.'
 Lacey took a deep breath as she fell back onto the couch.
 He had left the note on the coffee table.
 It was written on the back of a receipt.
 Lacey felt let down, but she knew that it was not Leo's fault.
 She knew that he had a ton of things on his mind, and she could hardly blame him for leaving, She had no way of reaching him.
 She had no way of calling him, or asking if he was all right.
 She felt a strong protectiveness over him, and she needed to know if he was okay.
 But, before she could even think again, the doorbell rang.
 Lacey jumped to her feet, throwing the note on the floor.
 She dashed to the front door, and was about to open it until she saw the keys on the floor; Leo had posted them back through after he had left.
 She smiled a little and then picked them up as she unlocked the door.
 Standing right in front of her was, "Oh, it's you."
 Stella.
 Lacey's breathing was quite fast as she had worked herself up, thinking that Leo had returned for her.
 Her face drooped, and she felt a little bad for being so down in front of Stella.